JAMorello/todo-app/README.md

 ![Search adn Filter](/readme-assets/search-filter.jpg)

-Last but not least, the application has a button that enables nigth mode!
-You can find it at the rigthmost of the header.
+Last but not least, the application has a button that enables night mode!
+You can find it at the rightmost of the header.

 ![Night mode](/readme-assets/nightmode.jpg)

 ## Possible future implementations

-For the moment, we have in mind only one posible implementations that could further improve the application:
+For the moment, we have in mind only two posible implementations that could further improve the application:

 - Make the app responsive.
 Cannot be displayed correctly on smaller devices.
+- Implement a database from where get and post the tasks.